SmoothWAN/SmoothWAN-docs/docs/slate.md

 ### Troubleshooting

 ## Slate AX Wi-Fi scan results empty
 Disable existing AP/configurations (click Disable buttons) before scanning.
+This issue will be fixed in v1 as well as 802.11s (mesh) support.